Contrasting Advent Technologies (ADN) & Its Rivals

 Advent Technologies (NASDAQ: ADN) is one of 42 publicly-traded companies in the “Miscellaneous electrical machinery, equipment, & supplies” industry, but how does it compare to its competitors?
-We will compare Advent Technologies to related companies based on the strength of its profitability, analyst recommendations, dividends, earnings, valuation, institutional ownership and risk.
+We will compare Advent Technologies to related companies based on the strength of its analyst recommendations, dividends, profitability, institutional ownership, valuation, risk and earnings.

-This is a summary of recent ratings for Advent Technologies and its competitors, as provided by MarketBeat.com.
+This is a summary of current recommendations for Advent Technologies and its competitors, as provided by MarketBeat.

 |Sell Ratings